Toega Gold Project

-The Sartenga South prospect is located approximately 4km southeast of the Sartenga copper-gold project, and was highlighted by the original 800m by 200m regional auger programme covering the entire Sartenga permit.
-An infill auger programme on a 200m by 50m sample spacing was completed in December 2012 and January 2013, which further highlighted a northeast – southwest mineralised trend, which was subsequently followed up with an aircore drilling programme on 400m spaced lines across the most anomalous auger results in June and July 2013.
+The Sartenga South prospect is 4km southeast of the Sartenga copper-gold project, and was highlighted by the original 800m by 200m regional auger program covering the entire Sartenga permit.
+An infill auger program on a 200m by 50m sample spacing was completed in December 2012 and January 2013, which further highlighted a northeast – southwest mineralised trend, which was subsequently followed up with an aircore drilling program on 400m spaced lines across the most anomalous auger results in June and July 2013.
 Mineralisation at the prospect is more typical gold only style.
 The best results from aircore drilling to date include 20m at 2.52g/t Au from 36m in SAC1237.
 The most recent aircore intercepts are shown below.

-The Moktedu prospect is located in the southwestern part of the Boulsa Project.
-The prospect covers some 10km of strike and is confined within a northeast trending regional shear.
-The prospect is also located some 2km northeast of Orezone Gold Corporation’s (TSX: ORE) Bomboré gold deposit and encompasses portions of the Zam, Zam Sud and Goudre permits.
+The Moktedu prospect is located less than 20km north of the Sanbrado Gold Project.
+The prospect covers 10km of strike and is confined within a northeast trending regional shear.
+The prospect is also 2km northeast of Orezone Gold Corporation’s (TSX: ORE) Bomboré gold deposit and encompasses portions of the Zam, Zam Sud and Goudre permits.

 |Selected Significant RAB Results – Moktedu Prospect|